 After staying mostly flat for a few years, McDonald’s stock finally went on a bull run towards the end of last year.
 In the past 12 months, MCD stock surged an impressive 23.1%—not bad for a 60-year-old company with an over-$100-billion market cap.

-McDonald’s is also a solid dividend payer.
+McDonald’s is also a top dividend stock.
 While the yield moves inversely to a company’s stock price, MCD stock’s rising dividends kept up with the stock’s rally.
 Right now, MCD stock has an annual dividend yield of 3.04%.

 What’s more impressive is the company’s track record in growing its payout.
-Since its first dividend in 1976, McDonald’s has raised its payout every single year.
+Since its first dividend in 1976, McDonald’s dividend has increased every single year.

 At the same time, the company is also buying back its shares aggressively.
 In 2015, it spent $6.2 billion repurchasing 61.8 million of its own shares.
 The company planned to return around $30.0 billion to shareholders through dividends and buybacks for the three-year period ending 2016.
 By the end of June, it has returned $24.4 billion of its $30.0 billion target.
 (Source: “Dividends, Splits & Share Repurchases,” McDonald’s Corporation, last accessed September 7, 2016.)

 Investing in McDonald’s is a way of letting your money work for you instead of the other way around.
 When you invest in a company like McDonald’s, you’re not worried about what the stock price is going to be the next day; rather, you let the company generate solid earnings and distribute some of it to you through dividends and buybacks.

 McDonald’s Stock: A Business with Wide Economic Moats

 No doubt, competition is intense in the restaurant business.
 But over the years, McDonald’s has built a very wide economic moat.